ECRI and the Institute for Safe Medication Practices PSO

 You can join our PSO or tap into our resources to support your own PSO.
 Either way, we deliver value to members through a collaborative approach spanning from data and evidence collection and analysis to actionable advice on best practices and process redesign.

-ECRI and the ISMP PSO maintains one of the largest patient safety reporting and learning system—collecting and analyzing millions of patient safety events across 90 percent of the United States.
-Our mapping services automatically route adverse event information from PSO members to the PSO.
-Our analysts then comb through events, identify trends, research specific topics, pinpoint solutions, and convert these findings into actionable reports.
-With clear insights into recommended practices and priorities, ECRI and the ISMP PSO helps our members stay ahead of patient safety challenges.
+ECRI and the ISMP PSO maintains one of the largest patient safety reporting and learning systems—collecting and analyzing millions of patient safety events across 90% of the United States.
+Our mapping services automatically route adverse event information from members to the PSO.

 While our big-picture analyses help identify broad trends and best practices, our advanced dashboard reporting empowers you to take a closer look at your organization’s own patient safety data by facility or system.

 The dashboard is a powerful tool for identifying and addressing patient safety issues—from analyzing adverse event data and comparing trends to finding opportunities for improvement.
-It also helps in forecasting outcomes and comparing your performance against a specific group or the national average.
+It also helps in comparing your performance against a specific group or the national average.

 Keep driving patient safety improvement

 Membership in ECRI and the ISMP PSO gives you access to: